sirixdb/sirix/README.md

 </pre></code>

-Other modules are currently not available (namely the GUI, the distributed package) due to dependencies to processing.org which isn't available from a maven repository and other dependencies.
+Other modules are currently not available (namely the GUI, the distributed package as well as an outdated Saxon binding as well as a RESTful-API which currently is refactored).

 ## Technical details and Features